Sunday, September 22, 2024

 They get along well with their neighbors and are easy to control if you have the urge.
 I never do.
 Carpenter bees and hummingbirds adore them, a good food source when it’s sparse during the hot summer months.

-We ordered the woodland goldenrod as I wish to keep the already established groups intact, but the petunias becoming overcome by shade will be dug up and transplanted to the old ash tree garden area.
+We ordered the Blue-stemmed Goldenrod as I wish to keep the already established groups intact, but the petunias becoming overcome by shade will be dug up and transplanted to the old ash tree garden area.

 It’s a slow process gathering all the bits and pieces after the ash tree was sawed into oblivion, limb by limb, showering the ground in sawdust.
 Wind has blown and rain has pushed clumps of the retched sawdust into every nook and cranny of plants and rocks.